 As a mentor, you play a vital part in helping new students make a smooth transition from high school to university life.
-You meet with your mentee weekly and organise fun activities to help your mentee settle in, make friends and have a fun and successful first year.
+You'll meet your mentee weekly and organise fun activities to help them settle in, make friends and have a fun and successful first year.
 As a mentor, you receive training and support from your own 'super mentor'.

-Monash Science Societies
+Monash Science clubs and societies

-The Monash Science Society (MSS) is one of our largest student clubs offering a range of activities throughout the year.
-There are also a number of other science societies providing a great opportunity to make new friends and get involved.
+The Monash Science Society (MSS) is one of our largest student clubs, offering a range of activities throughout the year.
+There are also a number of other science societies such as the Biological Society, CHAMPS, MASS^3, and the Monash Atmospheric Geosciences and Environmental Society (MAGES) that provide a great opportunity to make friends and get involved.

-Monash University also offers over 150 student clubs and societies as well as plenty of opportunities to get involved through the many different volunteering and leadership initiatives.
+Monash University has more than 150 student clubs and societies, as well as plenty of opportunities to become involved through the many different volunteering and leadership initiatives.